 Ten days minimum is the honest recommendation for the Tuamotus.
 Fakarava and Rangiroa are 80 miles apart — a full day's sailing each way — and doing both properly, plus Tikehau, requires time that a seven-day charter cannot provide without rushing every stop.

 The Tuamotus' most celebrated diving destination.
 Fakarava's South Pass (Tumakohua) is where hundreds of grey sharks gather in the current — one of the great marine spectacles on the planet.
-The north pass (Garuae) is the widest navigable pass in Polynesia, with exceptional drift diving through coral canyons.
-The atoll's lagoon is a UNESCO Biosphere Reserve.
+The north pass (Garuae) is the widest navigable pass in Polynesia, with exceptional drift diving.
 Almost no tourist infrastructure outside two tiny villages.
-Go here for the diving; stay for the solitude.

-The practical base for most Tuamotu charters: direct flights from Papeete, a small but adequate village, and a lagoon so vast it takes several days to navigate meaningfully.
-Tiputa Pass offers the Tuamotus' most accessible drift dive — dolphins, grey sharks, lemon sharks, occasional hammerheads.
+The practical base for most Tuamotu charters: direct flights from Papeete and a lagoon so vast it takes several days to navigate meaningfully.
+Tiputa Pass offers the most accessible drift dive — dolphins, grey sharks, lemon sharks, occasional hammerheads.
 The Blue Lagoon, an extraordinary pool of luminous water within the main lagoon, is accessible only by tender.
-There is a small rum distillery and vineyard on a motu off the village — yes, wine grown on a coral atoll in the middle of the Pacific Ocean.

-Smaller and quieter than Rangiroa, Tikehau is famous for two things: pink and white sand beaches that turn the surrounding water an extraordinary shade, and fish biomass so high that studies have recorded more species density here than anywhere else in Polynesia.
-The motu aux oiseaux — a bird sanctuary barely above sea level on the lagoon's edge — is one of the most peaceful overnight anchorages in the Pacific.
+Smaller and quieter than Rangiroa.
+Famous for pink and white sand beaches that turn the surrounding water an extraordinary shade, and fish biomass so high that studies have recorded more species density here than anywhere else in Polynesia.
 An easy day's sail from Rangiroa.
+The manta ray feeding aggregations in the pass are among the most consistent in French Polynesia.

 The atoll that local captains recommend to guests who want what the Tuamotus used to be before Fakarava became known.
 Two permanent inhabitants.
 A pass with pristine coral and excellent diving.
 An anchorage in total solitude.
 The kind of place that, once anchored, makes any conversation about where else to go feel beside the point.

 Shark dives.
 The Tuamotu passes host grey reef sharks in numbers that have no parallel outside the Indo-Pacific's most remote locations.
-Fakarava's South Pass at the right stage of tide is not a dive where you hope to see a shark — it is a dive where you enter water containing several hundred of them, moving with the current through a sequence of coral formations and wide canyon sections where the sharks' concentration intensifies.
-It is not appropriate for anxious divers.
+Fakarava's South Pass at the right stage of tide is not a dive where you hope to see a shark — it is a dive where you enter water containing several hundred of them.
 For those comfortable in the water with marine life, it is one of the most affecting underwater experiences in the world.

 Manta rays.
 Both Moorea and Tikehau have consistent manta encounters.
-In Moorea's lagoon, mantas come to shallow-water cleaning stations where small fish remove parasites from their skin — a slow, unhurried spectacle visible from the surface to snorkellers.
-In Tikehau, the feeding aggregations in the pass offer encounters for divers.
-A morning spent drifting above a manta ray in water of extraordinary clarity, watching it bank and circle, is not an experience that requires superlatives.
-It simply doesn't need them.
+In Moorea's lagoon, mantas come to shallow-water cleaning stations where small fish remove parasites — a slow, unhurried spectacle visible from the surface to snorkellers.
+A morning spent drifting above a manta ray in water of extraordinary clarity simply doesn't need superlatives.

 Lemon sharks and rays, Bora Bora.
-Bora Bora's lagoon offers a different kind of marine encounter: regular, calm, and well-suited to guests who are not divers.
-The southern reef hosts both lemon sharks — larger, slower, and more tolerant of human proximity than the grey reef sharks of the passes — and eagle rays in shallow water.
+Bora Bora's lagoon offers a different kind of encounter: regular, calm, and well-suited to guests who are not divers.
+The southern reef hosts both lemon sharks — larger, slower, and more tolerant of human proximity than grey reef sharks — and eagle rays in shallow water.
 Morning snorkel sessions here with a local guide are one of the most consistent marine highlights in the Society Islands.

 What that cost delivers is access to a part of the world that genuinely has no equivalent.
-The combination of the Society Islands' visual spectacle, the Tuamotus' marine encounters, and the Pacific remoteness that only a private vessel makes properly accessible is not available any other way.
 The overwater bungalow at the Four Seasons Bora Bora is an excellent hotel.
 It looks at the lagoon.
 A catamaran is in it.

 The catamaran is the vessel of choice here, as elsewhere in the Pacific, for specific practical reasons: the lagoons are shallow in places and require modest draft; the trade winds make sailing practical; and the broad beam creates the deck space that defines the onboard lifestyle.
 Motor yachts exist in the fleet but are rare — partly due to fuel costs at this distance from global bunkering infrastructure.